kumrzz/moneroPrivateTestnetguide/README.md

 it is not clear how to set up a private testnet network.
 In this example, this is demonstrated.

-The example was executed on Xubuntu 15.10 x64 using Monero 0.9.
+The example was executed on Lubuntu 15.10 x64 using Monero 0.9.
 Instructions on how to compile Monero are avaliable here:
 [compile-monero-09-on-ubuntu](https://github.com/moneroexamples/compile-monero-09-on-ubuntu).